 Well, well…did you see this coming?
 With all the hype surrounding the release of the Fuji XF1 a few months back, I certainly didn’t.
-Maybe I should’ve.
+Maybe I should have.
 Anyway, after well over a year, the upgrade to Fuji’s famous X10 is here…in the form of the Fujifilm X20!
 As you all probably know by now, I’m a huge fan of Fujifilm’s new products, especially the wonderful X series, and have been covering their new releases in some form of review (or preview) so I obviously had to give the X20 a quick look too!

 UPDATE: I’ve now done a complete hands-on review of the Fujifilm X20, check it out!